kasper-piskorski/docs/pages/documentation/11-resources/faq.md

 {% include note.html content="This page contains some of the questions were are mostly commonly asked, and is updated regularly.
 Please feel free to use our [discussion forums](http://discuss.grakn.ai) to ask us for help or advice." %}

+## About GRAKN.AI

+### Why did you develop a new ontology and query language?

+We are often asked why we have developed a new ontology and query language rather than use existing standards like [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) and [SPARQL](https://en.wikipedia.org/wiki/SPARQL).

+Our underlying data model is that of a property graph, so in principle we’re able to import and export from/to RDF if needed.
+However, our ontology language is designed to strike a different and better balance between expressiveness and complexity than offered by the existing OWL profiles, especially in the context of knowledge graph structures.
+In consequence, our query language, Graql, is aligned with our ontology formalism to enable higher level query capabilities than supported by SPARQL over an RDF data model.

+OWL is not well-suited for graph-structures.
+Because of its formal foundations and computational limitations it is in fact a more natural language for managing tree-shaped data instead.
+OWL also makes it hard to help validate consistency of data and ensure it is well-structured, and this is what knowledge graph applications require.

 ## Bugs and strange behaviour

 ### Why does Grakn hang when I try to start it?